 You can also navigate to the Three-line menu button > App Settings > BIOS to add the BIOS this way.
 Forgot to add your directory of games during the setup wizard?
 Then you can get this done via the Three-line menu button > App Settings > Game List > Plus icon.

 You’re free to use the touchscreen controls for AetherSX2, but the app also supports gamepads (e.g., Bluetooth and USB-C).
 We recommend a physical controller for faster-paced titles like action games, racing, and platformers.
-You can check out our list of the best Bluetooth controllers, but I use the Razer Kishi USB-C gamepad for a battery-free experience.
+You can check out our list of the best Bluetooth controllers, but I’ve used the Razer Kishi USB-C gamepad for a battery-free experience.

 What about real-world AetherSX2 performance?

-I’ve tested the emulator on the Snapdragon 888 Plus-equipped Vivo X70 Pro Plus, the Xiaomi Mi 9T Pro (Snapdragon 855), and the Dimensity 810-equipped Poco M4 Pro.
+I’ve tested the emulator on the Snapdragon 8 Gen 1-powered vivo X80 Pro, vivo X70 Pro Plus (Snapdragon 888 Plus), the Xiaomi Mi 9T Pro (Snapdragon 855), and the Dimensity 810-equipped POCO M4 Pro.
 Tested titles include Ace Combat 5: Squadron Leader, Burnout 3: Takedown, Fire Pro Wrestling Returns, Gran Turismo 4, Marvel vs Capcom 2, Shadow of the Colossus, The Simpsons Hit and Run, and WWE Smackdown: Here Comes The Pain.

-Vivo’s phone ran all of these games at a playable pace.
-Ace Combat 5 required a couple of tweaks to stop major slowdown.
+The two 2022 flagship phones ran all of these games at a very playable pace, so 2023’s flagship phones running the Snapdragon 8 Gen 2 should deliver a smoother experience.
 Meanwhile, Xiaomi’s older flagship ran most of these games just fine, but Burnout 3 was an unplayable, slow-mo affair out of the box.